 The Details tab is where you enter the descriptive information pertaining to an event.

-Published — Select Yes or No to publish your event, i.e., to make it publicly available and open for registrations.
+Published — Select Yes or No to publish your event, that is, to make it publicly available and open for registrations.
 Unpublished events can't admit registrations, even if someone's given a direct link to the landing page, because attempting to register returns the error Event not available.
-On the contrary, a published event will admit registrations from logged-in users and users outside of FULL FABRIC, creating the latter automatic profiles (not to be mistaken with active users) or associating them to profiles that already exist (if the email is the same).
+They likewise won't be displayed on the Events widget.
+On the contrary, a published event will admit registrations from logged-in users and users outside of FULL FABRIC, creating the latter automatic profiles (not to be mistaken with active users) or associating them to profiles that already exist (if the email address is the same).

-Name — Official name of the event, to be displayed in the Events overview and in the landing page.
+Name — Official name of the event, to be displayed in the Events overview and on the landing page.
 Pick a name that's unique enough to be told apart from similar events.